CitrineLauncher/VersionIndex/Java/README.md

 # Java

-This folder contains the index for Java Edition.
+This directory contains the index for Java Edition.

 ## Overview